munjarin/profile/README.md

 Munjarin Rahman's Data Science Projects
-Welcome to my professional portfolio on GitHub.
-This repository contains various projects showcasing my skills and expertise in business analytics and data science, particularly in the realm of predictive modeling and decision analysis.
-Below is a detailed description of one of my key projects, "Business Challenge II".

 About Me
 I am a seasoned business analyst with a strong background in strategic management and data analytics.
 My educational credentials include a Master of Science in Business Analytics from Hult International Business School.
 I have applied my skills in various real-world scenarios, including product sourcing and manufacturing process management, to drive profitability and efficiency improvements.